Free shipping on orders over $75.

 Yes, every helmet model in the line is now available with MIPS.
-Additionally, the following helmets are also available as non-MIPS: Align, Shuffle Youth, Shuffle Child, and Mio.
+We do however still have the following helmets available in non-MIPS options: Shuffle Youth, Shuffle Child, and Mio.

-A number of independent studies indicate that MIPS liners reduce the rotational forces that occur during oblique impacts, adding protective value to helmets.
+A number of MIPS studies indicate that MIPS liners reduce the rotational forces that occur during oblique impacts.

 How does MIPS work?

-The MIPS system is a low-friction layer that allows a sliding motion of 10 to 15mm in all directions.
-Studies indicate that this reduces some of the rotational forces transmitted to the brain during angled impacts.
+The MIPS system is a low-friction layer that allows a sliding motion of 10mm to 15mm in all directions.
+MIPS studies indicate that this reduces some of the rotational forces transmitted to the brain during angled impacts.

 Which MIPS systems are used in each Specialized helmet?